janghl/Database-Systems/doc/Illini_Harmonics_Stage_2.md

 Listening_History:
 The Listening_History relation relates User_Accounts to Songs, as users have a list of songs that are going to be retrieved from the Spotify API that they've listened to.
 This retrieved list will then be converted and stored through this relation.

-Have_Many:
-The Have_Many relation relates Songs to Tags, as songs may have an overall variety of tags that have been accumulated through user posts.